-Develop consensus decisions as to whether the institution’s education unit meets each of the Common Standards and whether each educator preparation program meets each of the appropriate Program Standards.
+Come to consensus as to whether the institution’s education unit meets each of the Common Standards and whether each educator preparation program meets each of the appropriate Program Standards.
+If it becomes apparent that the institution may not be in compliance with a precondition, the team may also review further evidence to make such a determination.

-Develop a consensus accreditation recommendation with supporting documentation to submit to the COA.
+Come to consensus on an accreditation recommendation to be submitted to the COA.
 The recommendation must be one of the following: Accreditation, Accreditation with Stipulations, Accreditation with Major Stipulations, Accreditation with Probationary Stipulations, or Denial of Accreditation for the institution and all its credential programs.

 II.
 Responsibilities of Accreditation Team Members